A Knight's Tale

 One of our most popular days building on the enquiry led “Turrets and Tiaras” topic.
 Opportunities for some to dress in armour and handle weapons (safely!) helps develop an understanding of different materials, and how heavy such things are!

-“Tilting at the Ring” challenges pupils to pierce rings suspended from a quintain.
+“Tilting at the Rings” challenges pupils to pierce rings suspended from a gibbet.
 This form of jousting fosters friendly competition, develops hand/eye co-ordination and can build self-confidence as the children attempt something completely new to them.

 “Building a Castle” is a collective project where pupils are guided towards designing their own strong fortification - perhaps to protect the odd princess in a tower.
 Afterwards, they will get a chance to breach the castle’s walls with the “War Wolf”, a fully working scale model Trebuchet!

-o Rescue a Princess from a Dragon (story time).
+o Story Time: Rescue a Princess from a Dragon.

 To discuss your specific requirements, please Contact Us.